pamu/PlaySystemMonitor/README.md

 # PlaySystemMonitor
-Web based System Montoring tool for linux/unix writtern using Play web framework Scala
+Web based System Montoring tool for linux writtern using Play web framework Scala

+Note: This project depends on top command of the system (This project is writter for Linux TOP command).
+Looks like Unix top command output structure is different from Linux top command output structure.
+So, the application breaks on UNIX system(mac).
+This app is tested on Linux Unbuntu.

 =========================================================================================================================